bob1de/hass-apps/docs/apps/heaty/writing-schedules.rst

 ::

     schedule:
-    - temp: 21.5
+    - v: 21.5
       start: "7:00"
       end: "22:00"
       name: Fancy Rule
-    - temp: 16
+    - v: 16

 This schedule contains the same rule as the schedule before, but additionally, it got a new one.
 The new rule overwrites the second and will set a temperature of ``21.5`` degrees, but only from 7.00 am to 10.00 pm.
 This is because it's placed before the 16-degrees-rule and Heaty evaluates rules from top to bottom.
 That is how schedules work.
-The first matching rule wins and specifies the temperature to set.
+The first matching rule wins and determines the temperature to set.
 The ``name`` parameter we specified here is completely optional and doesn't influence how the rule is interpreted.
 A rule's name is shown in the logs and may be useful for troubleshooting.